player1notfound/hp/setup_azure_honeypot.md

-If Azure doesn’t let you create a free account, you can either Create a paid subscription and be mindful of shutting down/deleting your resources when you are done, or Sign up for the Cyber Range, where you pay a flat fee and get access to Azure, Tenable, Defender for Endpoint, Courses, Labs, Weekly lives, optional Cyber Internship: https://skool.com/cyber-range
+If Azure doesn’t let you create a free account, you can either Create a paid subscription and be mindful of shutting down/deleting your resources when you are done, or

 After your subscription is created, you can login at: https://portal.azure.com